Maksim Shtrykov, clarinet

 From Fall 2017, she has been studying at Yale School of Music in the class of Aldo Parisot, working towards her Master of Musical Arts degree.

 An avid small-ensemble collaborator, Misuzu Tanaka has appeared with prominent artists including James Dunham (Cleveland Quartet) and members of the National Symphony Orchestra.
 In 2012, together with her artistic partner and critically acclaimed clarinetist Maksim Shtrykov, she began touring throughout the United States as the Shtrykov-Tanaka Duo.
+Her latest chamber music project is Trio Confero (clarinet, cello, piano).
+The group will begin touring in 2019-’20 season as a part of the celebrated touring agency roster - Live On Stage.

 Born in London, United Kingdom where she began her piano lessons at the age of five, she then continued her studies in Japan and in the United States with Martin Canin at The Juilliard School.
 Her Masters and Doctoral degrees are from University of Michigan where she was a full scholarship recipient studying with Logan Skelton and devoted much time to the study and performance of the works of Leoš Janáček, which led to further studies with Miroslav Brejcha and the late Ivan Moravec in the Czech Republic.